Remote-Stream/psyber/README.md

 - Get random samples:
      Freesound({
           query:'drums +90 +bpm', // search for drums, 90, and bpm
           max:5, 			    // max of five seconds in length single:false, 		    // files do not have to contain single sounds / notes filename:false,         // do not require query terms to be present in filename count:5,			    // load five samples...
           maxVoices:1		    // ... but only play one at a time })
 ```

 ## Use local samples with Sampler
 ```
-For local samples:
  - Clone this repo and put your samples in `samples` folder
  - Open index.html on your local machine (you can use http-server or LiveServer in VS Code)
  - Use it in your code like a normal instrument: Sampler('yoursample.wav')